Regularized Wasserstein Means for Aligning Distributional Data: Regularized Wasserstein Means

 \section{Regularized Wasserstein Means}

-In many problems of computer vision and machine learning, the solution that comes purely from the perspective of the mapping cost may not serve the best to represent the data or it could cause overfitting.
+In many problems of machine learning, the solution that comes purely from the perspective of the mapping cost may not serve the best to represent the connection between origins and their images, let alone overfitting.
 Regularization is a common technique to introduce desired properties in the solution.
 In the previous section, we talked about the Wasserstein means problem and its optimizers: OT $\pi(\nu,\mu)$, support $y$, and the measure $\nu(y)$.
 In this section, we detail our strategies to regularize $y$ along with several regularization terms that we propose to penalize the Wasserstein means cost.
-For simplicity, we fix the given $\nu(y)$ and only consider $\pi$ and $y$ in the \textit{regularized Wasserstein means} (RWM) problem.
+For simplicity, we fix the given $\nu(y)$ in the following arguments and only consider $\pi$ and $y$ in the \textit{regularized Wasserstein means} (RWM) problem.

 We start with a general loss function: